paulcarroll/tabs/_pages/kings-of-leon/radioactive.md

 E|-2/10---------10-------10---10-10---10-10---10----10-10------10------10---10-10---2--2--2--|
 ```

+## Intro

 D/F# Asus4/E D x2

 ## Verse

 &nbsp;         Bm                D
 When the road is carved up   yonder
 &nbsp;  Bm              D
 I hope you see me   there

 ## Chorus

 D                  Asus4
 &nbsp; It's in the water
 Em7                        Bm